Learning to See (with Ruskin) online sessions 2025/6

 What happens when we pause long enough to truly see the world around us?

-This gentle, monthly workshop series, at 2pm (UK time) on the first Saturday of every month, from September 2025 to May 2026, invites you to slow down and look closely—at leaf and lichen, cloud and stone, light and shadow.
+This gentle, monthly workshop series, at 2pm (UK time) on a Saturday each month, from September 2025 to May 2026, invites you to slow down and look closely—at leaf and lichen, cloud and stone, light and shadow.
 Guided by the spirit of John Ruskin and his belief that learning to draw is above all a way of learning to see, Learning to See offers a welcoming space for anyone, regardless of skill level, to deepen their connection to the natural world through careful observation and creative practice.

 Inspired loosely by Ruskin’s The Elements of Drawing, the series will blend drawing with a wide range of creative responses, which might include walking, watercolour and colour mixing, photography, mapping, and reading.

-Sessions run on the first Saturday of each month, with artist, writer and Companion Kateri Ewing opening the series in September and October, setting the tone for an experience rooted in reverence, presence, and accessibility.
-We are delighted that artists Julian Perry, Robert Newall and Doris Rohr have all agreed to be guest session leaders in the series.
+Sessions run on the first Saturday of each month; artist, writer and Companion Kateri Ewing opened the series in September and October, setting the tone for an experience rooted in reverence, presence, and accessibility.
+Artists Julian Perry and Doris Rohr are all guest session leaders in the series.

 Together, we’ll explore how attentive seeing can rekindle our sense of wonder—and how wonder can lead us toward care.